On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Introduction

 The answer to Question~\ref{q:NCCgrows} is clearly negative if $\calC$ contains all finite groups since $\NCC(G)=1$ for any cyclic group.
 Excluding cyclic groups is not sufficient for a positive answer as it is easy to see that all non-abelian groups of order $pq$, with $p$ and $q$ distinct primes, have NCC equal to $2$.
 Von Puttkamer asked in his Ph.D. thesis whether the answer is positive if $\calC$ is the class of all non-cyclic finite $p$-groups for a fixed $p>2$ \cite[Question~5.0.9]{vP}, and this question served as the original motivation for this project.

 It is natural to approach von Puttkamer's question via pro-$p$ groups.
-If $G$ is a profinite group, $\NCC(G)$ is defined in the same way as for discrete \footnote{In this paper by a discrete group we will simply mean a group not endowed with any topology.} groups except that one replaces cyclic subgroups by procyclic subgroups (that is, closed subgroups topologically generated by a single element).
+If $G$ is a profinite group, $\NCC(G)$ is defined in the same way as for discrete\footnote{In this paper by a discrete group we will simply mean a group not endowed with any topology.} groups except that one replaces cyclic subgroups by procyclic subgroups (that is, closed subgroups topologically generated by a single element).
 A standard argument (see Claim~\ref{claim:finitefamily}) shows that if for some $k\in\dbN$ there exist infinitely many (non-isomorphic) non-cyclic finite $p$-groups $G$ with $\NCC(G)\leq k$, then there exists an infinite non-procyclic pro-$p$ group $G$ with $\NCC(G)\leq k$.
 Conversely, it is clear that if $G$ is any infinite pro-$p$ group which is not procyclic and $\NCC(G)=k < \infty$, then sufficiently large finite quotients of $G$ form an infinite family of non-cyclic finite $p$-groups with NCC equal to $k$.

 This led us to investigate which infinite pro-$p$ groups have finite NCC.
-As we will explain below, infinite non-procyclic pro-$p$ groups with finite NCC do exist, and thus von Puttkamer's question has negative answer as stated in \cite{vP}.
-However, it turns out that infinite pro-$p$ groups and more generally infinite profinite groups with finite NCC have very restricted structure (see Theorems~\ref{main:prop}~and~\ref{thm:mainprofinite} and Corollary~\ref{main:pronilpotent}), so our results can be viewed as saying that von Puttkamer's question has positive answer apart from a small family of exceptions.
-Using these results we will solve the aforementioned conjecture from \cite{JPL} and give a positive answer to \cite[Question~4.9]{LRRV} for discrete {\it residually finite} groups (see Corollary~\ref{cor:top}).
+As we will explain below, infinite non-procyclic pro-$p$ groups with finite NCC do exist, and thus von Puttkamer's question has negative answer.
+However, it turns out that infinite pro-$p$ groups and more generally infinite profinite groups with finite NCC have very restricted structure (see Theorems~\ref{main:prop}~and~\ref{thm:mainprofinite} and Proposition~\ref{main:pronilpotent}).
+Using these results, we will solve the aforementioned conjecture from \cite{JPL} and give a positive answer to \cite[Question~4.9]{LRRV} for discrete {\it residually finite} groups (see Corollary~\ref{cor:top}).
+Going back to von Puttkamer's question, the proof of Claim~\ref{claim:finitefamily} shows that Theorem~\ref{main:prop} also yields strong constraints on families of finite $p$-groups with bounded NCC and can possibly provide the first step towards a satisfactory description of all such families.
+We are planning to address the latter problem in a follow-up paper.